 - Textiles and Fashion

 At Key Stage 4, pupils will all undertake a coursework project or projects in their chosen discipline.
-This will account for 60% of their final mark, with the remaining 40% being awarded through a written exam.
+These projects are set by the exam boards and interpreted by the students.
+This will account for 50% of their final mark, with the remaining 50% being awarded through a written exam.